sausheong/exblog/README.md

 mix do compile, server
 ```

-There'll be some warnings.
+~~There'll be some warnings.
 Ignore them.
-I haven't figured out what's the best way to make it work without the warnings yet but they're harmless.
+I haven't figured out what's the best way to make it work without the warnings yet but they're harmless.~~ José explained to me that it's because of the way I grouped my functions.
+Duh.

 The go to `http://localhost:4000` on your browser.
 The first time you run it there'll be some exceptions.
 Ignore them and refresh the page.
 Again this is because I haven't figured out how to set up Mnesia properly the first time.
 The exceptions are there because Mnesia is complaining they can't find the files, which actually gets generated right afterwards.